Multiplexer

 **A circuit that selects an input from several and forwards it to a single output.**

-A *multiplexer* or mux of $2^{n}$ *information* inputs has $n$ *select* lines.
-The inputs are labelled according to the binary combination of the select lines.
+A **multiplexer** or **mux** is a circuit that chooses one of its inputs to *forward* to its output according to a set of *select lines*.
+A multiplexer with $2^{n}$ information inputs has $n$ select lines.
+The inputs are typically labelled according to the binary combination of the select lines.

-Larger multiplexers are implemented by *cascading* smaller multiplexers.
+Larger multiplexers with more total inputs can subsequently be constructed by *cascading* together smaller multiplexers.

-> The following is an 8-to-1 multiplexer constructed from two 4-to-1 line multiplexers into a 2-to-1 line multiplexer.
+*An 8-to-1 multiplexer implemented by cascading two 4-to-1 multiplexers into a 2-to-1 multiplexer*

 ## Applications